-In continuing to associate these two very difference types of support -- military aid and economic aid -- we have generated a confusion that is harmful both abroad and here at home.
+In continuing to associate these two very different types of support -- military aid and economic aid -we have generated a confusion that is harmful both abroad and here at home.
 Overseas we have been tagged as warmongers -- of wishing only to buy minions to stand guard for us and of forcing a distortion in the economies of backward countries that cannot support heavy military budgets.
 Here at home the combination of military and economic aid has magnified out of all proportion, in the public mind, the percentage of money being spent abroad on non-military projects.
 And unfortunate results of certain programs undertaken for military expediency have cast discredit on all sound foreign economic endeavors.
-Hence separating these programs makes sense to me.
+Hence separating these programs makes sense to me. growth take place under more des

-2. We should put our foreign aid on a long-term basis.
-We have been so afraid of scandal and so committed to an international-banker psychology that we have insisted on annual appropriations and scathing reviews.
-This has led to restrictive, short-sighted arrangements that have benefited us neither economically nor from a propaganda standpoint.
-Our foreign aid officials need to be able to sit down with officials of other countries and make a realistic study of their needs and capacities over a period of years to plan out a program of sound growth.
+- 2. We should put our foreign aid on a long-term basis.
+We have insisted on annual appropriations and scathing reviews.
+This has led to restrictive, shortsighted arrangements that have benefited us assess begins neither economically nor from a propaganda standpoint.
+Our foreign aid officials need to the able to sit down with officials of other countries and make a realistic study of their needs and capacities over a period of years to plan out a program of sound growth.
 They need to be able to make long-term commitments and be able to revise programs as experience dictates.
 This way the programs with the greatest merit could be devised and followed through.
 This way, the full impact of our aid could be made apparent to the people concerned.

-On our present year-to-year basis, an appropriation of \$40 million a year looks paltry compared to a Soviet announcement of an advance of credit of \$164 million.
-We need to be realistic about loan rates and repayment schedules in order to make our offers usable and competitive.

-3. We should greatly enlarge the scope of our program.
+We need to be realistic about loan rates and repayment schedules in order to make our offers usable and competitive. - We should greatly enlarge the scope of our program.
 Something on the order of \$3 billion a year would not be out of line.
 Last year the Committee for Economic Development suggested from \$500 million to \$1.5 billion in new capital each year, over and above the present flow.
-The most detailed estimate I have seen was that advanced by the MIT study project, which came up with a total cost of \$2.5 billion a year, of which some part would be borne by other industrialized countries, part could be financed with American farm surpluses, and the balance of about \$1.5 billion a year would be provided by American public funds.
-This represents a little less than we are now spending on so-called "economic aid", though of course under the MIT proposal this amount would go entirely for economic development, rather than military support.
+The most detailed estimate I have seen came up with a total cost of \$2.5 billion a year, of which some part would be borne by other industrialized countries, part could be financed with American farm surpluses, and the balance of about \$1.5 billion a year would be provided by American public funds.
+This represents a little less than we are now spending on so-called "economic aid", though of course under the MIT proposal this amount would go entirely for economic development, rather than and military support. grad selection delaumon-non vibrelal to

 We can easily afford this expense.
 Look at it this way.
 In the present recession we are allowing extensive resources to lie idle.
 In 1958 we have a surplus capacity of some 13%.
 For every million unemployed over the two million mark, the country is losing some \$600 million a month in national output.
-At the present level of unemployment, equivalent to some 6,500,000, we are losing -- irretrievably -- over \$2 $\frac{1}{2}$ billion a month, or more than \$30 billion dollars a year, in goods and services.
+At the present level of unemployment, equivalent to some 6,500,000, we are losing--irretrievably --over \$21⁄2 billion a month, or more than \$30 billion dollars a year, in goods and services.
 It is not even a "giveaway" since nobody is receiving it and nobody is benefiting from it.
-Our present rate of waste in terms of idle men and unused resources is far, far more than the rate of aid the people of the underdeveloped countries could possibly use in helping them achieve improved living standards.
+Our present rate of waste in terms of idle men and unused resources is far, far more than the rate of aid the people of all the underdeveloped countries could possibly use in helping them achieve improved living standards.